 THE MAJOR FOR THE B.A.
-I N YOUTH MINISTRIES
+IN YOUTH MINISTRIES

-YMIN 101 Introduction to Youth Ministry 3
+YMIN 101 3

 YMIN 102 The Gospel and Adolescent Culture 3

 YMIN 202W Youth Ministry and

 Evangelistic Strategy 3

 YMIN 205 Youth Ministry and the Small

 Group Process 3

-YMIN 207 Youth Ministry Programming Skills 3
+YMIN 207 Youth Ministry Programming Skills

 YMIN 305 Youth Ministry Administration 3

 YMIN 402 Discipling Youth 2

 YMIN 404 Senior Seminar 2

 Subtotal Credit Hours: 22

 YMIN 313, 314 Field Placement I 1-3

 or 315

 YMIN 413, 414 Field Placement II 1-3

 or 415

 Subtotal Credit Hours: 4

-Choose ONE of th e following courses: 3
+Choose ONE of the following courses: 3

-(may include cour rses taken to meet CORE requirements)
+(may include cour ses taken to meet CORE requirements)

-PSY 206 Adolescent Psychology
+PSYC 206 Adolescent Psychology

-PSY 240 Basic Counseling Skills
+PSYC 240 Basic Counseling Skills

-SOC 310 The Family
+SOCI 310 The Family

-Choose ONE of th e following courses: 3
+Choose ONE of the following courses: 3

 YMIN 203 Youth Ministry in the Wilderness

 YMIN 303 Ministry in the Urban Setting

 YMIN 304 Issues in Urban Youth Ministry

 YMIN 316 Practicum: International

 Youth Ministry

 YMIN 317 Cross-Cultural Mindset in Ministry

+Cross Cultural Mindole in Mindoley

-Choose ONE of th e following courses: 2
+Choose ONE of the following courses:

 YMIN 217 Youth Ministry Teaching Lab

 YMIN 406 Youth Ministry Skills Clinic

 Subtotal Credit Hours: 8

 Bible and Theology Courses:

 TWO courses in Theology:

 (to include CORE requirements)

-1 HEO 210 Foundations of
+THEO 210 Foundations of

 Christian Spirituality 3

-THEO 240 Theological Thinking 3
+THEO 240 Theological Thinking or 3

+HONR 240 Introduction to Christian Theology

 Subtotal Credit Hours: 6

-Choose TWO from BIB at the 200-level or above (in addition to CORE requirements) Subtotal Credit Hours:
+Choose TWO from BIBL at the 200-level

-Choose TWO additional electives from BIB or THEO at the 200-level or above (in addition to CORE requirements)
+or above (in addition to CORE requirements)

 Subtotal Credit Hours: 6

-Total Credit Hours: 52
+Choose TWO additional electives from BIBL or THEO at the 200-level or above (in addition to CORE requirements) Subtotal Credit Hours: 6 Total Credit Hours: 52

-YMIN 101 Introduction to Youth Ministry

-This course will be a study of the physical and emotional development of adolescents, and the development of a philosophy of ministry with adolescents, with guidelines and discussion relating to the implementation of a program of ministry within the framework of the local church as well as in various other contexts.
+YMIN 101 Introduction to Youth Ministry 3 This course will be a study of the physical and emotional development of adolescents, and the development of a philosophy of ministry with adolescents, with guidelines and discussion relating to the implementation of a program of ministry within the framework of the local church as well as in various other contexts.